 Cost share contributions must be specified in the project budget, verifiable from the Prime Recipient's records, and necessary and reasonable for proper and efficient accomplishment of the project.
 As all sources of cost share are considered part of total project cost, the cost share dollars will be scrutinized under the same Federal regulations as Federal dollars to the project.

 Every cost share contribution must be reviewed and approved in advance by the Contracting Officer and incorporated into the project budget before the expenditures are incurred.

-Applicants are encouraged to refer to 2 CFR part 200 for additional guidance on cost sharing..
+Applicants are encouraged to refer to 2 CFR 200.306 as amended by 2 CFR 910.130, & 10 CFR 603.525-555 for additional guidance on cost sharing.

-4. COST SHARE CONTRIBUTIONS BY FFRDCS AND GOGOS
+5. COST SHARE CONTRIBUTIONS BY FFRDCs AND GOGOS